 ZERO, Land der Zukunft

-Live audio walk with connection to Salvador da Bahia, independently accessible with own smartphone (QR Code) (2020) Errant Sound – 17.
-Oct.
-4:30pm
+Live audio walk with live music connection to Salvador da Bahia, independently accessible with own smartphone created on invitation to Dystopia Festival Berlin Brazil 2020 — a collaboration with matthaei&konsorten and Sounding Situations

 ZERO, LAND DER ZUKUNFT connects Europe and Brazil referencing two novels: Brasilien, Land der Zukunft by Stefan Zweig, describing his understanding of the country in the 1940s when he fled from German dystopia and projected all his optimism onto Brazil; and Zero by Ignácio de Loyola Brandão, a story situated in the 1960s, during the Brazilian military dictatorship, opening a near visionary dystopian image to what we are politically living today in Brazil.